 - The algae/ mould removal process will have removed any existing protection on your car.

 - Adding protection helps to prevent the algae and mould from growing again.

 You can protect the paintwork by using a wax, sealant or ceramic coating.
-Sealants are probably the best choice for this purpose because they’re easier to apply than a ceramic coating, and more durable than a wax.
+Sealants are probably the best choice for this purpose because they’re easier to apply than a ceramic coating, and usually more durable than a wax.

 You should also protect the rubber seals and plastic trim.
 This not only protects it from algae and mould, but also from fading and drying over time.

 You can do this by using a trim gel or spray.
 They’re very easy to apply and can give several months of protection before they need to be reapplied.

 It’s very important not to skip this protection step.
 If you do, then the algae and mould is likely to reappear again after several months.

 Quick Note on Prevention

 So removing algae and mould from a car’s exterior can be a bit of a pain, and it’s probably not something you’ll want to do again in a hurry.
 So it’s important to take steps to prevent this from happening again.